kytos/kytos/docs/developer/hacking.rst

     installed it, you may need to run the commands on the shell or source your .bashrc file.

-Install python specific version
+Install specific Python version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install a specific version of python, such as 3.6.2, you just neeed to run:
+To install a specific version of Python, such as 3.6.2, you just need to run:

 .. code:: bash

   $ pyenv install 3.6.2

-Python community considers a best practice to use "virtual environments"
+The Python community considers a best practice to use "virtual environments"
 |venv|_ in order to avoid conflict between python dependencies among multiple
-projects, and even project and system python libraries.
+projects, and even project and system Python libraries.
 So, you may want to create a |venv|_ for kytos by doing:

 .. code:: bash